lvkunz/OncoAMBER/README.md

 High crowding or pressure can lead to long-lasting hypoxia of cells and eventually result in their necrosis.
 We'll integrate the radiation effects on individual cells using the simple interface provided by TOPAS and TOPAS-nBio, as well as other in-house DNA damage and DNA repair models.

+## Structure

+main: set up a world made of a voxel list a vasculature.
+Add healthy stroma cells in each voxel and add a few clonogenic tumor cells in the center.
+Creates a healthy vasculature.
+Then run the class simulaton that take for argument a list of process and the predefine world.